LiemDQ/LiemDQ.github.io/content/posts/desalination.md

 When confronted with a large, complex, and multifaceted problem without straightforward solutions, I think politicians, at least in North America, have this tendency to punt the issue under the belief that eventually, "innovation" will find a solution.
 Eventually, someone will invent a cost-effective technology that will solve the problem so effectively that the decision to use it will be a no-brainer.
 There will be no tough calls about resource allocation, no exposure to potential gaffes or weaknesses exploitable by the opposition, no need to expend valuable political capital.
 This is the standard response to some of the pressing issues of our day&mdash;calls for "increased investment" and "enabling innovators" and other techno-optimist speak.

 But that playbook won't work here.
 There is no technological solution coming.
 The technology we have now is what we have to work with.
-Now, it is up to us to decide whether we care about the problem or not; whether we wish to expend resources on it.
-The engineering method can't solve this.
+Now, it is up to us to decide whether we care about the problem or not and whether we are willing to expend a portion of our very limited resources on it.

+The engineering method won't solve this.
 And it never will.

 [^1]: This equation can be derived from statistical mechanics using Boltzmann's equation but this is a little beyond the scope of this post.
 The [linked Wikipedia page](https://en.wikipedia.org/wiki/Entropy_of_mixing#Proof_from_statistical_mechanics) has a simple proof.
 [^2]: As a thought experiment, could we have some kind of molecular door that opens whenever a molecule of ethanol approaches, but closes in response to the presence of a water molecule?
 This turns out to be a slightly different formulation of [Maxwell's demon](https://en.wikipedia.org/wiki/Maxwell%27s_demon).
 A lot of ink has been spilled about this, but for all intents and purposes there is no practical system that could be built that could do this.